 upper respiratory tract infections

-chest pain, high blood pressure, irregular heart rhythm, palpitations, fainting, blue discolouration of the lips, gums or
+or slow), palpitations, fainting, blue discolouration of the lips, gums or skin

 rapid weight gain, swelling of face, hands, ankles or feet

-thirst, dry skin, irritability, dark urine, passing little urine, passing a lot of urine, difficulty or pain in passing urine,
+thirst, dry skin, irritability, dark urine, passing little urine, difficulty or pain

 swelling and pain in one part of the body

-severe abdominal pain, vomiting blood, black or bloody stools, heartburn, stomach acid reflux
+abdominal pain, vomiting blood, black or bloody stools, constipation, heartburn, stomach

-yellowing of the skin and eyes, dark coloured urine
+yellowing of the skin and eyes, nausea, loss of appetite, dark coloured urine

 dizziness or spinning sensation